neondatabase/neon/docs/rfcs/034-direct-io-for-pageserver.md

 We don't have infrastructure for this yet.
 It would be best to avoid this, and from my scoping work in January, I cannot remember a need for it.

+In the future, we might want to use [io_uring registered buffers](https://unixism.net/loti/ref-iouring/io_uring_register.html).
+It's out of reach at this time because we use tokio-epoll-uring in thread-local executor mode, meaning we'd have to register each buffer with all thread-local executors.
+However, above API requirements for the buffer pool implicitly require the buffer handle that's returned by `get()` to be a custom smart pointer type.
+We will be able to extend it in the future to include the io_uring registered buffer index without having to touch the entire code base.

 ## Execution

 ### Phase 1